With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 The Coach Archetype

-The coaching archetype is a leadership symbol associated with human development, skill building, and the cultivation of team harmony.
+The coaching archetype is a leadership symbol associated with human development, skill building, and fostering team harmony.

 There are many other symbols of leadership, but these powerful symbols have the wind at their back.